 Dr. Anita FedericiPh.D., C.Psych.
 Psychologist/Instructor

-Dr. Anita Federici is a Clinical Psychologist and the Owner and of MidlandDBT, a private practice specializing in the assessment and treatment of eating disorders and disorders of emotion regulation, including recurrent suicide, self-injury, and borderline personality disorder.
-She is a registered member of the...
+Dr. Anita Federici is a Clinical Psychologist and the Owner of The Centre for Psychology and Emotion Regulation, a private Clinic specializing in the assessment and treatment of eating disorders, personality disorders, and trauma.
+Anita has an established reputation for her work as a therapist,...
 Read More

 Note: All prices are in Canadian dollars and include HST (13%).

 *To receive the Early Bird rate, you must register for the workshop one month prior to workshop.

 **Group rate applies to single registration via mail or fax of three of more individuals; online registration not available for this rate.